Affiliate links on Android Authority may earn us a commission. Learn more.

-With a Qualcomm Snapdragon 888 and 12GB of RAM onboard, I had no quibbles about day-to-day performance during my Oppo Find X3 Pro review testing.
+With a Qualcomm Snapdragon 888 and 12GB of RAM on board, I had no quibbles about day-to-day performance during my OPPO Find X3 Pro review testing.
 Apps open up quickly, run smoothly, and there’s no noticeable stuttering when multitasking.
 There’s no microSD slot to be found, but 256GB of storage should have the vast majority of buyers well covered for years worth of pictures, video, and more.

-As is par for the course with all 2021 flagship smartphones, the Oppo Find X3 Pro is a 5G-capable device.
+As is par for the course with all 2021 flagship smartphones, the OPPO Find X3 Pro is a 5G-capable device.
 The international model supports 13 5G bands for global travel.
 However, none of these are mmWave bands.
 This isn’t an issue as such for most international customers, as the bulk of Europe, Asia, and most of the world is still using sub-6GHz 5G exclusively for the time being.
-Although this will change in the next couple of years, so the Find X3 Pro isn’t the most future-proof 5G purchase.
+However, this will change in the next couple of years, so the Find X3 Pro isn’t the most future-proof 5G purchase.

 Battery: more than a day’s worth, maybe two